Ephesians

 Chapter Summaries

-- 1Paul blesses God for every spiritual blessing in Christ -- election before the foundation of the world, predestination to adoption, redemption through Christ's blood, and the sealing of the Holy Spirit -- then prays that the Ephesians would know the hope, riches, and power of God who raised Christ and seated him over all things as head of the church.
+1. 1Paul blesses God for every spiritual blessing in Christ — election before the foundation of the world, predestination to adoption, redemption through Christ's blood, and the sealing of the Holy Spirit — then prays that the Ephesians would know the hope, riches, and power of the God who raised Christ and seated him over all things as head of the church.

-- 3Paul reveals the mystery entrusted to him -- that Gentiles are fellow heirs with Jews in Christ -- and prays that believers would be strengthened by the Spirit to comprehend the boundless love of Christ.
+3. 3Paul reveals the mystery entrusted to him -- that Gentiles are fellow heirs with Jews in Christ -- and prays that believers would be strengthened by the Spirit to grasp the love of Christ.